Pension Bible

 Salary sacrifice is one of those phrases that sounds more complicated than it is.
 The mechanic is simple: you agree, in writing, to reduce your contractual gross salary by some amount each month, and your employer agrees to pay that same amount directly into your workplace pension as an employer contribution.

 Compare that to the default way most personal pensions work, called relief at source.
-Under relief at source, you contribute out of post-tax salary and HMRC bungs the basic-rate tax back into your pension (and you claim any higher-rate relief via Self Assessment).
-That scheme recovers the income tax — but it does nothing about National Insurance.
-On a £1,000 contribution, a basic-rate taxpayer on relief at source gets £250 of tax relief added by HMRC.
-The same £1,000 routed via salary sacrifice saves £200 of income tax and £80 of employee NI, and if your employer passes on their own 13.8% NI saving, you get another £138 in your pot on top.
-That's the gap: same £1,000, very different outcomes.
+Under relief at source, you contribute out of post-tax salary and HMRC adds basic-rate tax relief to your pension.
+On a £1,000 gross contribution, a basic-rate taxpayer pays £800 and HMRC adds £200.
+The same £1,000 routed through salary sacrifice can reduce income tax by £200 and employee NI by £80 for a category A employee in the main NI band.
+If the employer passes on its own 15% NI saving, the pension contribution can be higher again.

 You can run the exact numbers for your own salary using our salary sacrifice calculator or the pension tax relief calculator, which lets you flip between relief-at-source and salary sacrifice for the same inputs.